Aurorum-Studio/flarum-app/README.md

    * Add a better header.
 5. Make a native Android app for flarum.
 (This would be a lot of work.)

 ## At last, if you like this project, please star it.
 It's also very welcomed to contribute to this project through pull request, or issue, discussions.
-If you want to support me, please go to https://dl.aurorum.co , and click the ads in a discussion.
-(I only set a little ads, sorry for make it a little hard to find.
+If you want to support me, please go to my sites, and view some articles. (https://dl.aurorum.co ; https://www.hhilan.com ; https://dev.aurorum.co)

 Here are some ways you can get support: